dataSeb-ops/SQL_Projects/tech_layoffs_analysis/README.md

    - This contains the database and all queries
 4. Otherwise
    - Load the database tech_layoffs.db
-   - Run scripts from the queries/ folder to reproduce results.
+   - Run scripts from the queries/ directory to reproduce results.

 ---